tylerlum/CarND-LaneLines-P1/writeup.md

 ---

 There is an additional optional step between steps 7 and 8 that averages the lane lines identified from this image with the lane lines identified in the last X prevous images, which has the effect of stabilizing lane lines in videos.
 It does this by storing a "static" variable of a list of past lines, which has a maximum size (ensures that the lane lines still change responsively) and resets automatically after a certain time period (prevents the stored values in a previous video's processing to affect a different video's processing).
-This effect should only be turned off for different images processed in succession.
+This effect should only be turned off when images from entirely different scenarios are processed in quick succession.

 ### Key Challenges and Design Decisions

 In my first iteration, I set very standard values for all of the initial steps.
 For Step 6, I only filtered out lines that were sloped in the wrong direction, given their location (lines on the left should have negative slope and lines on the right should have positive slope).
-For Step 7, I performed calculated a simple average of the slopes and intercepts of the lines.
+For Step 7, I calculated a simple average of the slopes and intercepts of the lines.
 While this worked reasonably well, there were a few key issues, which are shown below.

 __Issue 1: Slightly inaccurate extrapolation from filtered lines to two lane lines__